 I made my very first 'real' (and very brief!) media appearance in 2012, as a rather shy young academic, in Neil Oliver's BBC documentary about Vikings.
 Since then, I've been interviewed for a number of publications and have advised on several documentaries as well as a feature film.
-I really enjoy communicating knowledge about the Viking era to the broader public, whether speaking myself or as a historical consultant.
-See below for a list of my media appearances.
+I really enjoy communicating knowledge about the Viking era to the public, whether speaking myself or as a historical consultant.
+Below is a list of my media work and appearances.

 In 2012, the BBC broadcast a three-part documentary about Vikings presented by Neil Oliver.
 I was interviewed about the Vikings' myths and beliefs, Thor in particular.
 I also showed Neil an ancient Icelandic manuscript containing Snorri Sturluson's Edda, one of our main sources for Norse mythology.

 I have contributed several articles about Vikings to the History Extra magazine and website.

 History Today Magazine (UK)

 I look at a Viking poem about a famous Norwegian battle, especially what part the valkyries played in it (spoiler: they decided who won and who died).
 I explain what the figure meant for the Vikings, and why we find different portrayals of valkyries - as either severe and warlike or romantic and beautiful.

 April 15, 2020

 Siobhán Clark and I talked widely about Viking women in life and legend, including 'the mythology of the valkyrie, memorable women from the sagas, the reality of life in the Viking Age & why these women continue to enthral us to this day!'

 David Musgrove and I covered a wide range of topics related to Vikings in general and women specifically.
 We especially hit it off with the question of sails on Viking ships, the production of textiles and women's work!